 Once Upon A Time

-In any case, the evil sister crafts a plan to literally strip Ishtar of her power.
-As Ishtar descends through the Underworld, she is forced to remove an item of clothing or an accessory at each of the seven gates.
-Until she finally arrives naked before Ereshkigal, who then kills her.
-Ishtar’s violent death resulted in the ending of all intimacy and fertility on Earth, until she was revived that is.
+And so, the paranoid sister crafts a plan to strip Ishtar of her power.
+As Ishtar descends through the Underworld, she must remove an item of clothing or an accessory at each of the seven gates.

 At the first gate, Ishtar removes her crown, and with it her sovereignty.
 At the next gate, she takes off her lapis necklace.
 In a hypnotic dance, she continues to remove a royal accessory at each gate.
 And at the seventh gate, she removes her robe.

 Stripped of her power, Ishtar stands naked before Ereshkigal.
 After one quick judgment, the evil queen kills Ishtar, and hangs her on a hook like a piece of meat.

 For three days and nights, Ishtar’s limp body dangles, as the earth dries up like a barren womb.
 Fortunately, the god of wisdom, Enki, creates two creatures to rescue her.

 Upon her return to the land of the living, Ishtar is more powerful than ever.
 In this new phase, she radiates with the full spectrum of womanhood from an independent maiden and affectionate mother to a wise crone in matters of the heart.

 The Babylonian goddess of the Moon, fertility and battle teaches us that we don’t need to fear all that we cannot see.
 Even during the darkest of nights, the Universe brings signs and messages to communicate exactly what we need to know.

 Feel into the moment, and look for synchronicities to see the big picture.
 Trust that this divine guidance will help you live in alignment with your higher purpose.